Mind-Body Walking: Medicine for Body and Spirit

 - Reduce stress—When walking becomes a mind-body workout, the mental benefits increase.
 The most obvious benefit is a reduction in stress, and therefore, stress-related illnesses.

 - Achieve your goals—Spirited walking also allows you to achieve what you might never have thought possible.
 For instance, maintaining a 3 miles per hour (mph) pace while walking can be difficult.
-However, if you were to repeat to yourself the mantra, "I am strong and I am fit," walking at that pace would seem easier.
+However, if you were to repeat to yourself the mantra, "I am strong and I am fit," walking at that pace might seem easier.

 - Enhance personal growth—In addition, mind-body walking may also improve your self-esteem, stimulate creativity, keep exercise from getting boring, and allow for present moment awareness.